 Vivitrol works by blocking receptors from attaching to opioid molecules and therefore one does not feel high when they take opioids.
 This helps to discourage the continued misuse of opioids and relapse.

-Normally, when one uses drugs such as opioids, the active chemicals attach themselves to the brain receptors and bring about high feeling.
+Normally, when one uses drugs such as opioids, the active chemicals attach themselves to the brain receptors and bring about high feelings.
 When you use Vivitrol, it attaches itself to the brain receptors without causing you to feel high.
-Then it blocks the receptors in the brain such that opioids molecules cannot attach to them.
+Then it blocks the receptors in the brain such that opioid molecules cannot attach to them.
 That is why, when one is on Vivitrol, they cannot get high when they use drugs.

 The effectiveness of a single injection of Vivitrol can last a whole month.